Approval to transfer personal loans, credit cards and savings accounts to NatWest – Frequently Asked Questions

 To make sure we can continue to service your account(s) until they move on to NatWest systems, expected towards the end of 2025, there will also be a temporary change to your terms and conditions if they contain any restrictions on a third party servicing your account(s).
 These restrictions will not apply from 1 May 2025 until 3 months after we stop servicing your account(s) on behalf of NatWest.

 There will be no other immediate changes to the terms and conditions of your account(s) on 1 May 2025.
 This includes interest rate(s).
-Although interest rates on savings accounts won’t change as a result of the proposed transfer, they may change for other reasons, for example to reflect any movements in the Bank of England base interest rate.
+Although interest rates on savings accounts won’t change as a result of the transfer, they may change for other reasons, for example to reflect any movements in the Bank of England base interest rate.
 Any proposed changes to be made to your account(s) in the future, will be made by NatWest after 1 May 2025, and you’ll be given at least 60 days’ notice.

-Will NatWest change my terms and conditions after 1 May 2025?
+Will NatWest change my terms and conditions?

 It is proposed that NatWest will make changes to your terms and conditions and will let you know with at least 60 days’ notice when any proposed changes are going to be made.